jace-ys/photography/content/contact/_index.md

 +++
 title = "Contact"
 description = "Keen to collaborate?
 Get in touch with me using the form below.
-Also feel free to reach out via email or social media!" location = "London, United Kingdom"
+Feel free to also reach out via email or social media!" location = "London, United Kingdom"
 +++